units of measurement

 Kilowatt Power (P) kw Metric 1 Kilowatt ≡ 1,000 Watts.

 Horsepower Power (P) hp Traditional 1 horsepower equates to the power required to lift 75 kg 1 meter in 1 second which is 735.5w.
-Horsepower is officially obsolete but still in common usage.

 Pascal Pressure, Stress Pa Metric (derived) One newton per square metre.
 Named after Blaise Pascal.